Tufted Titmouse

 Share on:

-“The tufted titmouse has a pretty simple song, but it is known to vary in at least 20 different ways.”
+“The tufted titmouse has a simple song but can vary its tune in at least 20 ways.

 The tufted titmouse is a relatively small songbird native to North America.
-It is a species of the chickadee family and related to other tits.
-Recently, this species was separated into several other species thanks to DNA research.
+It is a species of the chickadee family and related to other titmice.
+Thanks to DNA research, this species was recently separated into several other species.

-• Song-lover: This songbird has a pretty simple peter-peter-peter song.
-However, depending on the bird and situation, it can vary in over 20 ways.
+• Song-lover: This songbird has a simple peter-peter-peter song.
+However, depending on the bird and the situation, it can vary in over 20 ways.

-• Friend of Birdfeeders: This bird’s range has increased substantially thanks to the help of bird feeders, which have allowed this species to find food outside of its original range throughout the year.
+• Friend of Birdfeeders: This bird’s range has increased substantially thanks to bird feeders, which have allowed this species to find food outside of its original range throughout the year.

 • Curious: This species exhibits a lot of curiosity and is known to peek into houses.